On this page

 // Remove CanCreate

-To determine if a specific flag is included, it is recommended to prioritize the .HasFlag() method, as its semantics are clearer than manual bitwise operations.
+It is recommended to prioritize the .HasFlag() method, as its semantics are clear and easy to read.

 csharp